-If you truly want this side hustle to be a business, then you have to treat it like a business.
+If you truly want this side hustle to make money, then you have to treat it like a business.
 That means setting aside certain hours where you are going to work on your business.
 Obviously, since it’s your own business, no one can enforce these hours for you.
 There will definitely be times when something else sounds more fun than working.

-But just remember, you will only get out of it as much as you put into it!
+But just remember, you will only get out of it as much as you put into it.
 How many hours you work is 100% up to you.
-Someone with a full-time job and a family with kids at home is going to have fewer hours available than someone like me, who is single with no kids!
+Someone with a full-time job and a family with kids at home is going to have fewer hours available than someone who is single with no kids.

 Since this is a side hustle, your work hours are certainly going to be limited.
 You might have a full-time job, be a stay at home parent, or be going to school full-time.
 You know best when you are free and will be most available to work on your business.

-For me, that is evenings and weekends.
-I schedule certain work hours into my schedule, and those hours are non-negotiable.
-And if I know I’ll be busy all weekend, I make sure to work extra hours in the evenings that week.
+When I was still working my full-time job, evenings and weekends were my side hustle time.
+I scheduled certain work hours into my calendar, and those hours are non-negotiable.
+And if I knew I’d be busy all weekend, I’d make sure to work extra hours in the evenings that week.

 So what kind of goals should you be setting?
 This isn’t just about throwing out arbitrary goals, but setting realistic goals and coming up with a plan to meet them.
 In other words, you want to set SMARTER goals.
 And just what are SMARTER goals?